 You've got hungry kids in the car and you need food pronto, so you pull into the drive-thru at a fast food restaurant.
 We've all been there … but, hopefully, not too often.
 A 2013 study in JAMA Pediatrics found that teenagers and younger children who eat fast food consume more calories than at home.
-In addition to excess energy, a steady diet of fast food — heavy on fat, sugar and sodium and low in fiber, vitamins and minerals — may contribute to nutrient deficiencies.
+In addition to excess calories, a steady diet of fast food — heavy on fat, sugar and sodium and low in fiber, vitamins and minerals — may contribute to nutrient deficiencies.

 Arm Yourself with Information

 Many quick-serve establishments list nutritional content online, so take a few minutes to study the best choices at a variety of fast food joints before you hit the road.
-When you don't have the time to check facts, avoid fried anything or any food smothered in cheese or other sauces, and keep these healthier choices in mind:
+When you don't have the time to check facts, avoid fried anything or any food smothered in cheese or other sauces, and keep these lighter choices in mind:

 - Salad with grilled chicken